opensafely/documentation/docs/getting-started.md

    (You only need the main branch; the other branches are work-in-progress changes.)
 6. Click **Create repository from template**
-7. The new Github repository will take a moment to initialise, as it is running some setup in background.
+7. The new GitHub repository will take a moment to initialise, as it is running some setup in background.
 Wait about 1 minute, then reload the page, and you should see the README displayed now reflects the name you gave to the new repository.